You may have noticed

 3 tablespoons tahini

-2 tablespoons fresh
+2 tablespoons fresh lemon juice

 1 teaspoon paprika

-barbeque sauce
+2 tablespoons barbeque sauce

-2 tablespoons hot
+2 to 3 tablespoons hot buffalo sauce

-distilled white vinegar (optional, you may want to taste before adding this as some brands of buffalo sauce can already taste quite vinegary)
+1/2 tablespoon distilled white vinegar (optional, you may want to taste before adding this as some brands of buffalo sauce can already taste quite vinegary)

-1 teaspoon salt
+1/2 to 1 teaspoon salt

 Freshly ground pepper for seasoning, optional